pankajsanam/mern-api/README.md

 npm i
 ```

-Create a config file for setting environment variables:
+Create a config file for setting environment variables and setup your tokens:

 ```bash
 cp .env.example .env